timescale/docs/api/_hyperfunctions/min_n/min_n.md

       - column: min_n
         type: MinN
         description: >
           The compiled aggregate.
-Note that the exact type will be MinInts, MinFloats, or MinTimes depending on the input type
+Note that the exact type is `MinInts`, `MinFloats`, or `MinTimes` depending on the input type
 ---